mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

     ![Checklist in the 'Conversation' tab on the GitHub 'Open a pull request' page indicating a review has been completed](../assets/images/05-workflow/ce-process/github/18-checklist-complete.png)

-19. When all files have passed CE review, send an email to an ID reviewer indicating that your CE review has been completed.
+19. When all files have passed CE review, send an email to the ID reviewer indicating that your CE review has been completed.
     <!-- Does CE or ID merge CE's branch, delete CE branch and handoff to Test? -->
-    > **Note**: The ID reviewer will complete the process by:
+    > **Note**: The **ID reviewer** will complete the process by:
     >
     > - merging your CE branch into master using the open GitHub PR
     > - deleting your CE branch
-    > - notifying the Test team by email that you have completed your CE review successfully.
+    > - notifying the Test team by email that you have completed your CE review successfully
     >

 ## Topic 3: CE review branch naming convention